UIMSolutions/uim/datasources/uim/datasources/classes/entities/README.md

 Mass Assignment

 While setting fields to entities in bulk is simple and convenient, it can create significant security issues.
 Bulk assigning user data from the request into an entity allows the user to modify any and all columns.
-When using anonymous entity classes or creating the entity class with the Bake Console CakeD does not protect against mass-assignment.
+When using anonymous entity classes or creating the entity class with the Bake Console uimD does not protect against mass-assignment.

 The _accessible property allows you to provide a map of fields and whether or not they can be mass-assigned.
 The values true and false indicate whether a field can or cannot be mass-assigned:

 namespace App\Model\Entity;

-use Cake\ORM\Entity;
+use uim\ORM\Entity;

 class DArticle extends Entity
 {